 At the simplest of levels, iconography is the containment of deeper meanings in simple representations.
-It often makes use of symbolism to generate narrative, which in turn develops a work's representation may Symbolic occur when representation takes on meaning that is unrelated to what it depicts.
+It often makes use of symbolism to generate narrative, which in turn develops a work's meaning.
+Symbolic representation may occur when a representation takes on meaning that is unrelated to what it depicts.
 For example, when lilies are pictured with the Christian Virgin Mary, they symbolically represent the idea of chastity.
 Chastity and lilies have no direct connection; therefore the meaning is symbolic.